Image of architectural rending of the AIDS Monument West Hollywood from above at night

 FAM also recently welcomed four new Board members: Abdi Nazemian, Lane Janger, Barry Dale Johnson and Colin Gaul.

-Irwin M. Rappaport, who recently retired from the practice of entertainment law, is our new Chair, replacing Mark E. Lehman who stepped down after many years of tireless leadership.
-Among other achievements during Mark’s tenure, FAM hired the artist Daniel Tobin and design firm UAP, raised millions of dollars and closed our capital campaign, completed the design for the AIDS Monument, and finalized the new MOU with the City of West Hollywood.
+Irwin M. Rappaport, who recently retired from the practice of entertainment law, became the new Chair, replacing Mark E. Lehman who stepped down after many years of tireless leadership.
+Among the many achievements during Mark’s tenure, FAM hired artist Daniel Tobin and design firm UAP to create the monument design, raised millions of dollars and closed our capital campaign, completed the design for the AIDS Monument, and finalized the MOU with the City of West Hollywood.

-Phill Wilson, founder of the Black AIDS Institute, is our new Vice-Chair and will also serve in the newly-created position of Chief Diversity Officer.
-Craig Dougherty has relocated to the desert and continues as our longstanding, hard-working Treasurer.
-Christina Tangalakis, Associate Dean of Student Financial Aid Services at Glendale Community College, is our new Secretary, replacing J. Hobart who will continue to serve as Chair of our Governance Committee.
+Phill Wilson, founder of the Black AIDS Institute, was elected Vice-Chair and will also serve in the newly-created position of Chief Diversity Officer.
+Craig Dougherty, who recently relocated to the desert, will continue to serve as our hard-working Treasurer.
+Christina Tangalakis, Associate Dean of Student Financial Aid Services at Glendale Community College, is our new Secretary, replacing J. Hobart who will continue to serve as Chair of FAM’s Governance Committee.

 In November 2020, FAM welcomed two new Board members: novelist and screenwriter Abdi Nazemian, and film director-turned-therapist Lane Janger, both of whom have jumped in with both feet to get to work on projects to create digital content (and this newsletter!) for our Stories committee.